High School Student Resources

 Student holding Future Jayhawk sign

-High school students may enroll in classes at the University of Kansas outside of the Jayhawk Blueprint program.
-Please note that the Jayhawk Blueprint discounted tuition rate only applies to courses within the program; all other courses are billed at the standard KU undergraduate tuition rate.
-Before enrolling, check with your high school counselor to see if your KU course(s) can also count for high school credit.
+High school students can take classes at the University of Kansas outside of the Jayhawk Blueprint program as non-degree seeking students.
+Please note that the Jayhawk Blueprint discounted tuition rate only applies to courses offered within the program through participating school districts.
+All other KU courses are billed at the standard undergraduate tuition rate.
+Before enrolling, check with your high school counselor to confirm whether your KU course(s) can also count toward high school credit.

 Follow the steps below to apply to KU as a non-degree seeking student and enroll in classes.
-If you have questions or need assistance, contact the Office of Admissions or the Registrar's Office
+If you have questions or need help at any point, the Office of Admissions or the Registrar's Office are available to assist you.

 1. Complete the Non-Degree Seeking Student Application